MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

    8. In **User ID Type**, select **Federated ID**, and uncheck **Perform Strict Audience Restriction validation**.

    > [!NOTE]
-   > Make sure your upn is the same as your federated ID.
+   > Make sure your UPN is the same as your federated ID.

 2. In the newly created profile page, click **Client Applications** > **Add**.
 Use the **Client ID** from the newly created application in the Entra admin center for both fields: **Application Client ID** and **Authorization Server Client ID**.
 For **Application Label**, enter any label as your preference.